2025-2026

 Homework Estimate: 4-5 hours weekly

-This course is a study in world literature from ancient times to modern times.
+Class Description: This course is a study in world literature from ancient times to modern times.
 Students will learn the elements of fiction and how to apply them to various literary texts.
 In addition, students will learn how to write literary analysis papers about the texts we read.
 Throughout each unit, students will work on both individual and small group projects.
 Along the way, we will work on grammar and writing skills.